leon-ai/docs.getleon.ai/docs/packages-modules.md

 ### Persistent Data

 Leon uses [TinyDB](https://github.com/msiemens/tinydb) to deal with packages databases.
-Each package can have its own database and the database can be managed by modules.
+Each package can have its own database and the database is managed by modules.

 For more information, you can refer to the:
 - [utils.db()](#db-dbtype-tinydb) function.